Discovering environments with XRM: Introduction

-While promising, DG algorithms require environment annotations.
-These are resource-intensive to obtain, and their relevance to downstream model performance is limited by the expectations, precision, and perceptual biases of human annotators.
-Moreover, no fixed environment annotations that we may choose and revise can serve the idiosyncrasies of all the different DG algorithms. \emph{In extremis}, and by virtue of the combinatorial-explosion of ways in which two examples can be similar or dissimilar~\citep{goodman}, the patterns that deceive a learning system could be alien or invisible to our human eyes~\citep{adversarial}.
-Because of these reasons, robust AI systems are currently confined to small data collections, and their promise in the large-scale setting remains unfulfilled.
+While promising, OOD algorithms targeting sub-population shift require environment annotations, which are costly to obtain and limited by human annotators' biases and precision.
+Moreover, no single set of environment annotations fits all OOD algorithms.
+The patterns misleading a learning system might be alien or invisible to humans~\citep{adversarial}.
+Because of these reasons, OOD generalization is currently confined to small data collections, and their promise in the large-scale setting remains unfulfilled.

-In light of the above, some researchers began developing algorithms for the automatic discovery of environments from data~\citep{ls, jtt, arl, toogood, eiil, lff}.
-In broad strokes, these methods build a robust system in two phases.
-In phase-1, these methods learn a label predictor to distribute training examples in two environments, based on their training error.
-In phase-2, a DG algorithm is trained on top of the discovered environments to produce the robust system of interest.
-Unfortunately, this pipeline suffers from one fundamental issue.
-In particular, phase-1 needs to control the capacity of the label predictor with surgical precision, such that the discovered environments differ only in spurious correlation.
-As illustrated in~\cref{fig:one}, these methods discover environments that yield strong phase-2 systems only at the knife's edge of very precisely early-stopped phase-1 training iterations---yielding a decent but still worse than oracle performance of $79\percent{}$---and otherwise converge to a worst-group-accuracy of $68\percent{}$.
-Unfortunately, we lack a signal for such a fine call, so methods for environment discovery resort to a validation set with human environment annotations.
-In practice, this wraps phase-1 and phase-2 with a cross-validation envelope to directly select a model maximizing validation worst-group-accuracy.
+In light of the above, researchers developed algorithms for automatic environment discovery~\citep{ls, jtt, cnc, arl, toogood, eiil, lff}.
+These methods typically build a robust system in two phases.
+In phase-1, these methods train a classifier to categorize training examples in two environments, based on their training error.
+In phase-2, an OOD algorithm is trained on top of the discovered environments.
+However, this pipeline suffers from one fundamental issue: the need for precisely controlling the classifier's capacity, ensuring that the discovered environments differ only in spurious correlations.
+As \cref{fig:one} shows, peak performance (79\percent{}) is reached with exact early-stopping in phase-1; without it, accuracy drops to 68\percent{}.
+Lacking a precise indicator of early-stopping, environment discovery methods depend on validation sets with human annotations.
 Alas, at least in our view, this defeats the \emph{raison d'\^{e}tre} of environment discovery.